tkuo-tkuo/DeepMutationOperators/README.md

    Target: Training program
    Brief Operator Description: Add a layer
    Implementation:
    1. According to the paper, DeepMutation: Mutation Testing of Deep Learning Systems, LAs operator mainly focuses on adding layers like Activation, BatchNormalization.
-More types of layers should be considered in the future implementation once addition of a layer will not generate obviously different DL model from the original one, where unqualified mutant can be filtered out.
+More types of layers should be considered in the future implementation once addition of a layer will not generate obviously different Deep Learning model from the original one, where unqualified mutant can be filtered out.

 -  <b>AFRs - Activation Function Removal (source-level):</b>
    Target: Training program